kenatiod/MUT/Understanding Machine Understanding.md

 Humor is a quintessentially human trait that has puzzled philosophers, psychologists and scientists for centuries.
 At its core, humor arises from the ability to perceive incongruities, absurdities and unexpected resolutions to cognitive tensions.
 Theories like the Incongruity Theory, Relief Theory and Superiority Theory have attempted to explain the cognitive mechanisms and motivations underlying why humans find things funny.

 However, the full picture of human humor is deeply complex, drawing upon nuanced language comprehension, broad knowledge integration, theory of mind, and an intuitive grasp of cultural contexts.
-This richness has led many to believe that artificial intelligence would never be capable of truly understanding or generating humor.
+This richness has led many to believe that Artificial Intelligence would never be capable of truly understanding or generating humor.

 Yet, recent advances in natural language processing and machine learning have shown glimmers of humor comprehension and generation abilities in AI systems.
 While still limited, these developments challenge assumptions about the impossibility of computational humor.
-As one example, large language models have demonstrated some capacity for generating puns, wordplay and simple jokes when prompted, showing a basic ability to identify incongruous combinations of concepts.
+As one example, Large Language Models have demonstrated some capacity for generating puns, wordplay and simple jokes when prompted, showing a basic ability to identify incongruous combinations of concepts.

 That said, these forays into machine humor are still narrow and lack the depth, spontaneity and cultural grounding that allows humans to seamlessly create, understand and riff off humor across contexts.
 True mastery of humor likely requires capabilities like common sense reasoning, open-ended analogy-making and an experiential understanding of human psychology that remain elusive for current AI architectures.